-Dialing in a focus on the state's aging natural gas pipeline infrastructure, the Pennsylvania Gas Association (PGA), a subsidiary of the Energy Association of Pennsylvania, last week launched a public and legislative campaign focused on replacing the older lines and associated facilities in the state.
+Dialing in a focus on the state's aging natural gas pipeline infrastructure, the Pennsylvania Gas Association (PGA), a subsidiary of the Energy Association of Pennsylvania, on Monday launched a public and legislative campaign focused on replacing the older lines and associated facilities in the state.

 "For too long now this issue has been 'out of sight and out of mind,''' said J. Michael Love, president of PGA.
 "Aging gas pipelines have served us well, but we need to ensure that the gas infrastructure going forward remains safe and reliable.
 In addition, as the costs of the natural gas commodity increases for our member companies, we want to make sure the delivery to homes and businesses is as efficient as possible protecting both investments and the environment."